 One night, following a poetry slam that had to be adjourned early due to my intense recital, I was walking down the street a block from my house.
 As I approached the streetlight on the corner of Preston and Commercial, a man in a dashing Armani cape jumped out of the shadows and asked me, politely, if he could drink my blood.
-Something about his request, and the fact that he said it with a noticeable lisp, made me suspicious, so I asked him if he was a gay vampire.
+Something about his request made me suspicious, so I asked him if he was a gay vampire.

 "No," he said.
 "Although I see how you could make that assumption, since I am well-groomed, and this stylish wardrobe does betray my excellent fashion sense, which I'm not ashamed to say is a huge part of how I define myself as a vampiric-but-definitely-heterosexual male seeking empowerment in a society that extols beauty, but equates it with a feminine vulnerability that to most men is an unobtainable ideal."

 My brain eventually realized he was done talking and sent a signal to my body to nod.
 Unfortunately, I muffed the nodding motion, lifting my head way too high and giving him a clear view of my slender, sexy neck.
 He immediately lunged at me and sunk his perfectly formed teeth into my jugular.
 Gay vampires' fangs secrete venom that is chemically similar to amyl nitrate and produces a similar euphoria, accompanied by paralysis.
-The next few minutes were an orgy of chemical bliss that I can't really describe without hitting the upper limit of how gay you're allowed to sound when describing something, so I won't.
+The next few minutes were an orgy of chemical bliss that I can't really describe.

 After my assailant was done sucking my blood, he dragged me into an alley and left me there, still paralyzed.
 As I lay on the pavement for the next few hours, I found myself intensely contemplating the nearby streetlight, partially to maintain my sanity, partially because I'd become self-conscious about my complexion and knew that sodium-vapor bulbs were unflattering.
 Finally I lost consciousness.
 When I woke up in a hospital the next day, I found out via a chart above my bed that I was a gay vampire.
 I also received word that I'd been expelled from college for exposing myself during a poetry slam.
 For reasons I can't fully articulate, I also blame gay vampires for this.